Dizzy, sick or confused after hitting your head?

-Even if your symptoms aren’t very obvious, you could still have a serious brain injury.
+Even if your symptoms aren’t very obvious, you could still have a traumatic brain injury.
 Always see a doctor if you notice any sign of a concussion.

 Concussions can usually be diagnosed with a simple neurological assessment.

-To evaluate the severity of the injury, a doctor will need to test your basic cognitive skills, such as your coordination, memory and muscle strength, brain imaging tests can also confirm the presence of a concussion.
+To evaluate the severity of the injuries sustained, a doctor will need to test your basic cognitive skills, such as your coordination, memory and muscle strength, brain imaging tests can also confirm the presence of a concussion.

-A CT scan, which uses a series of X-rays to capture any changes in the brain and skull, is the most standard type of testing used in concussion diagnosis.
+A CT scan, which uses a series of X-rays to capture any changes and serious injuries in the brain and skull, is the most standard type of testing used in concussion diagnosis.